Family: UK teen who joined Islamic State has baby in Syria

 "The welfare of Shamima's unborn baby is of paramount concern to our family, and we will do everything within our power to protect that baby, who is entirely blameless in these events," the family had said.

-The family said it is concerned about Begum's mental health and characterizes her as having been groomed by Islamic State fighters.
+The family said it is concerned about Begum's mental health and characterises her as having been groomed by Islamic State fighters.

 - AP